 With the fall of the Byzantine Empire and the beginning of the difficult Middle Ages the Christian church possessed most of the crystals in current circulation in Europe.
 The Crusades brought more opportunity for Christian forces to loot and steal gemstones from other lands, continuing to fill their coffers and continuing to contribute to the bloody history of gems.

 The Rise of the Diamond

 A diamond is the only crystal comprised of a single mineral, carbon, and is the hardest substance naturally found on earth.

 Rough diamonds were first found in ancient India and were considered valuable but could not be cut due to their extreme hardness.
 Finally, some techniques began to develop in the 1300s to polish diamonds but the first cut didn’t take place until the 15th century when it was discovered that diamonds could be cut with their own dust.

-Once the crystalline structure of diamonds was exposed through cutting and polishing, everyone wanted one.
-Diamonds found their way into necklaces, crowns, engagement rings and other forms of jewelry.
+Everyone wanted one once the crystalline structure of diamonds was exposed through cutting and polishing.
+Diamonds found their way into necklaces, crowns, engagement rings, and other forms of jewelry.

-Demand for diamonds increased and mine owners exploited workers and the environment to rake in profits.
+Demand for diamonds increased and mine owners exploited workers and the environment to profit.
 The owners of diamond mines began using the profits to gain power, influence, and protection.

 As the demand for diamonds exploded, so too did conflict.